MarekSlenker/vcf-masks/README.md

 ```

 As stated above, we decided to blacklist any gene (exon+intron) with more than X% fixed heterozygous SNPs in the **exon** in any of the diploid populations.
 To do this, we need to know boundaries of exons (we will get it from `pseudohap_Camara_90M_10kb.exons.gff` file), and how many SNPs occures in each exon.
 You can easily edit this code to work with whole genes, if desired.
+If gene is composed of multiple (overlapping) transcript, those transcripts are merged at first.

 ```r
 exons = read.table(EXONS)